Parasyrphus nigritarsis: Biology and prey use

 Parasyrphus nigritarsus has been implicated as a major natural enemy of leaf beetles in the subfamily Chrysomelinae within the Chrysomelidae.
 These leaf beetles lay multiple clutches of 10-30 eggs on host plants in early summer.
 All beetle species that have been documented as prey to P. nigritarsus or its North American relative Parasyrphus melanderi possess external defensive secretion glands as larvae, from which they evert volatile secretions that are presumed to be repellent to potential predators.
 Yet female P. nigritarsus lay their eggs adjacent to or among the beetle eggs, and the fly larvae hatch before the beetles do, indicating that they are closely adapted to the life cycle of their prey.
 When beetle population densities are high, fly abundance also increases and this can be measured by counting the number of fly eggs laid on each beetle clutch.
 Most likely, when predator abundance is relatively high, fly females lay eggs on beetle clutches where a prior fly female had already laid her eggs, as was observed for Parasyrphus melanderi in California.

 Once the fly eggs hatch, they first consume beetle eggs, and then consume larvae.
 The beetle defensive secretion does not repel flies.
-On the contrary, fly larvae are attracted to the odor of beetle larval defensive secretions, regardless of whether the beetle secretion is primarily derived from the host plant or an autogeneously synthesized secretion.
+On the contrary, fly larvae are attracted to the odour of beetle larval defensive secretions, regardless of whether the beetle secretion is primarily derived from the host plant or an autogeneously synthesized secretion.
 Mature fly larvae grasp the prey larva beneath its head and appear to inject a toxin that immobilizes the prey before sucking out its internal tissues.
 At the population level, these specialist predators are considered voracious and have significant impacts on beetle mortality.
 They are known to feed on Chrysomela vigintipunctata, Chrysomela lapponica, Chrysomela populi, Plagiosterna aenea, Phratora vulgatissima, and Phratora vitellinae in Europe and on Chrysomela crotchi in North America.
-Other investigators of beetle population dynamics have noted the presence of a syrphid with very similar behaviors feeding on dock beetles Gastrophysa viridula in the United Kingdom, and similar behaviors have been observed for Parasyrphus melanderi feeding on Chrysomela aeneicollis in California.
+Other investigators of beetle population dynamics have noted the presence of a syrphid with very similar behaviour feeding on dock beetles Gastrophysa viridula in the United Kingdom, and similar behaviour has been observed for Parasyrphus melanderi feeding on Chrysomela aeneicollis in California.